 - instrumentation of urinary tract

 - exposure to tuberculosis (TB)

 - Gram stain of urethral secretions

 - nucleic acid amplification test (NAAT) of urethral secretions or first-void urine for Chlamydia trachomatis, Neisseria gonorrhoeae, and Mycoplasma genitalium

 - culture of urethral secretions

 - surgical exploration

-- 3 early morning urine samples for acid-fast bacilli staining, culture, and nucleic acid amplification test for Mycobacterium tuberculosis
+- 3 early morning urine samples for acid-fast bacilli staining, culture, and NAAT for Mycobacterium tuberculosis

 - HIV test

 - Infected hydrocele